 The impression is further enhanced thanks to the fixed bezel, which is crafted from polished scratch-resistant black ceramic and sports a metallic grey tachymetric scale that has low real-life value but provides the watch with more “professional” appearance.

 Besides the new alloy that was used to craft the case, there is also a new version of the cal.
 9300 automatic chronograph movement that makes this timekeeper stand out from the rest of the pack.

 Officially called Omega co-axial caliber 9301, the new column-wheel chronograph movement features a silicon balance spring that, thanks to antimagnetic properties of the material and its low mass, significantly enhances both the accuracy and longevity of the new timekeeper.

 In fact, Omega is so confident in its new caliber that it even sells the watch with a four-year warranty!

 Omega gradually drops the usual tri-compax design of its chronographs in favor or a more easily readable bi-compax layout where the hour and minute sub-dials are merged into a single display with a pair of hands.
 Placed in this particular case at 3 o’clock, the sub-dial is wonderfully counterweighted with a small seconds display, which is located at 9 hours.

-It is really a pleasure to see that all hour markers, as are the hours, minutes and the central chronograph seconds hand are covered with greenish Superluminova that ensures a superb legibility of the timekeeper even in total darkness.
+It is a pleasure to see that all hour markers, as are the hours, minutes and the central chronograph seconds hand are covered with greenish Superluminova that ensures superb legibility even in total darkness.